 BBC One’s Beyond Paradise – our experience as a film location

-BBC One’s Beyond Paradise – our experience as a film location.
-With the recent release of BBC One’s new Death in Paradise spin-off, Beyond Paradise, and the appearance of some of our Pentillie landmarks on the ‘small screen’, we are being asked lots of questions about our experiences as a filming location.
-So, while we could keep you guessing like the of the current series are doing, we thought we’d spill some of the proverbial beans here.
+With the release of BBC One’s new Death in Paradise spin-off, Beyond Paradise, and the appearance of some of the Pentillie landmarks on the ‘small screen’, we caught up with the team to spill the beans on their experience as a filming location.

 Pin